-Note: All artwork may not depict literal themes of death or bereavement, but have been chosen for their poignancy, symbolism or mood.
+Note: All artwork may not depict literal themes of death or bereavement, but have been selected for their poignancy, symbolism or mood.
 Paintings and drawings are presented chronologically.

 Death of the Historical Bddha.
 For more information, read here.

 Historian Keri Cronin writes: “this painting became an important part of animal advocacy campaigns in the 19th century…in March 1881, it was reproduced on the pages of Our Dumb Animals, the publication of the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA), and declared to be “eminently appropriate” for this publication.”
 Read more at Our Hen House.

 The Scapegoat was one of the best known, and somewhat controversial, religious paintings of the 19th century.
 It references an observance among ancient Hebrews as described in Leviticus, as inscribed on the painting’s frame: ‘And the Goat shall bear upon him all their Iniquities unto a Land not inhabited.’
 Read more here.